 To qualify for advanced courses, students are expected to meet the following criteria:

 - Be recommended by their teacher from the previous year in that subject area on the basis of performance, writing skills, and behavior.

 - Have at least a “90” academic average and score at the 90th percentile or higher on achievement tests in that subject area.

-Note: Students who do not meet stated criteria may, along with their parents, appeal to the Guidance Counselor for admission into advanced courses.
+Note: Students who do not meet stated criteria may, along with their parents, appeal to the Headmaster for admission into advanced courses.